 Crude Protein (%) = Nitrogen (%)×6.25 (3)

 Determination of crude fibre: Fat was first removed from the sample by extracting with petroleum ether.
-The defatted sample was transferred into a beaker containing 200 mL of pre-heated 1.25% H2SO4 and gently boiled for 30 min, with constant volume maintained by adding hot water.
+The defatted sample was transferred into a beaker containing 200 ml of pre-heated 1.25% H2SO4 and gently boiled for 30 min, with constant volume maintained by adding hot water.
 The mixture was filtered hot under suction using a pre-heated Buchner funnel with Whatman filter paper, and the residue was washed repeatedly with boiling water until neutral to litmus.
 The residue was then refluxed with 200 mL of pre-heated 1.25% Na2SO4 for 30 min, filtered, and washed thoroughly with hot water and twice with ethanol.
 The final residue was dried at 65 °C for 24 h, weighed, then ashed in a muffle furnace at 500 °C for 4 h.
 After cooling in a desiccator, the ash was weighed and crude fibre content was calculated using equation 4:

 %Crude Fibre = W1 - W2Ws × 100 (4)